reimertz/opentracing.io_old/_docs/pages/across-process-tracing.md

----
-layout: page
-title: Everything You Wanted to Know About Inject and Extract but were Afraid to Ask
+# Everything You Wanted to Know About Inject and Extract but were Afraid to Ask
----

 Programmers adding tracing support across process boundaries must understand the `Tracer.Inject(...)` and `Tracer.Extract(...)` capabilities of [the OpenTracing specification](/spec).
 They are conceptually powerful, allowing the programmer to write *correct* and *general* cross-process propagation code **without being bound to a particular OpenTracing implementation**; that said, with great power comes great opportunity for confusion. :)